Joy is one of the most positive emotions we humans can experience.

 - Opens the Third Eye chakra

-How to do the Smiling Buddha Meditation for Confidence
+How to do the Smiling Buddha Meditation / Kriya for Joy

-Put your hands in the Maha Gyan Mudra by moving the tip of your ring finger under the thumb while extending the other finger straight up.
-Take a look at my guide to the Gyan mudra for more on this.
+- Put your hands in the Maha Gyan Mudra by moving the tip of your ring finger under the thumb while extending the other finger straight up (see the picture above)

 - Move your hands so they are at shoulder height and about 10 inches from your shoulders.
 Your elbows will be bent and your 2nd and 3rd finger should be pointing straight up.